2021 Ghana Movie Awards

-The 2021 Ghana movie awards takes place on 30th December 2021.
+The 2021 Ghana movie awards took place on 30th December 2021.
 It was the 11th edition of the Ghana movie awards.

 Nominations

-Nominations for the 2021 edition of the Ghana Movie Awards were released on Friday.
 Movies such as Borga, Sugar, Savannah, Coming To Africa, Cross, Shemale, The Therapist, Cold Road and Famous was nominated for various awards.
 Actors and actresses such as Anthony Woode, Anwar Jamison, Eugene Boateng, Kwadwo Osei Tutu and Jasmine Baroudi, Ashley Oluigbo, Nadia Buari, Kwaku Brown, Sherifatu Issah and many others were nominated for various categories.

 Winners

 The bolded names in each of the following categories of awards were the winners for the 2021 Ghana movie awards.